AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 The incremental load design pattern is a solution for managing data.
 The pattern only processes information in the dataset that has been created or modified since the last load execution.

-Incremental load uses various features provided by Experience Platform Query Service such as anonymous block and snapshots among others.
+Incremental load uses various features provided by Adobe Experience Platform Query Service such as anonymous block and snapshots.
 This design pattern increases processing efficiency as any data already processed from the source is skipped.
 It can be used with both streaming and batch data processing.

 This document provides a series of instructions to build a design pattern for incremental processing.
 These steps can be used as a template to create your own incremental data load queries.

-## Getting Started
+## Getting started

 The SQL examples throughout this document require you to have an understanding of anonymous block and snapshot capabilities.
-Before using the incremental data load capability it is recommended that you read the [Sample anonymous block queries](./anonymous-block.md) documentation and also the [SNAPSHOT clause](https://experienceleague.adobe.com/docs/experience-platform/query/sql/syntax.html?lang=en#snapshot-clause) documentation.
+Before using the incremental data load capability it is recommended that you read the [sample anonymous block queries](./anonymous-block.md) documentation and also the [SNAPSHOT clause](../sql/syntax.md#snapshot-clause) documentation.

 For guidance on any terminology used within this guide please refer to the [SQL syntax guide](../sql/syntax.md).